ModUDuke/Causal-Inference-Introduction/chapter1.md

 # 2) Use the `median` function to examine the median `time` in dataframe `Soggy`

-# 3) Use the `sd` function to examine the standard deviation of `time` in dataframe `Soggy`.
+# Note: The next question has us compute a standard deviation.
 As a reminder, standard deviation is a measure of a variable's variance.
 High standard deviations suggest that observations of a variable are not very centered around their mean.

+# 3) Use the `sd` function to examine the standard deviation of `time` in dataframe `Soggy`.

-# Note) The next questions require you to subset the data.
+# Note: The next questions require you to subset the data.
 We provide an example of one way to subset data below.
 The following code estimates the max `time` for flakes that were in TechnoCrunch.
 The syntax can be interpreted as "show the max `time` in dataset `Soggy` where `Soggy` `cereal` is "TechnoCrunch".
     max(Soggy$time[Soggy$cereal=="TechnoCrunch"])

 # 4) Use the `min` function to estimate the minimum `time` in dataframe `Soggy` just for flakes that were in TechnoCrunch `cereal`.